-Jacques Gordon (MIT ’87) joined the MIT Center for Real Estate (CRE) as our first “Executive-in-Residence” for this Fall academic semester.
+Jacques Gordon (MIT ’87) joined the MIT Center for Real Estate (CRE) as our first “Executive-in-Residence” for in Fall 2022.
 He was appointed as a Lecturer at the Center on January 1, 2023.
-As a Lecturer, Jacques will teach a course entitled, “Real Estate Portfolio Management: Principles and Practice” in its MSRED program, and advise master’s students on their thesis research.
+As a Lecturer, Jacques teaches, “Real Estate Portfolio Management: Principles and Practice” in its MSRED program, and advises master’s students on their thesis research.

 Jacques was a Global Strategist for LaSalle Investment Management, a global real estate investment manager with $82 billion in assets under management.
 LaSalle is an affiliate of the global real estate services firm, JLL, and had been a Center Partner for over 20 years.
 At LaSalle, Jacques had been responsible for the macro strategy and micro research used to guide investment decisions in 30 countries.